 While a credit score offers a high-level overview of your current financial standing, a credit report offers an in-depth look at your lending history.
-At the very least, it is important to read through your credit report once a year in order to stay on top of any inaccurate, outdated or missing information.
-If you are planning on taking out a loan, applying for a new credit card or leasing a vehicle, your credit report will point out any issues that might need to be fixed before creditors take a thorough look into your profile.
+It’s important to read through your credit report once a year in order to stay on top of any inaccurate, outdated or missing information.

 A credit report breaks down your credit history into four main sections: